emmatar/conflict-resolution/README.md

 # conflict-resolution

-## This is a subheading added on github.
+## This is a subheading on VScode.